A comprehensive eye exam is recommended for everyone. Comprehensive eye exams can uncover many eye health issues, including vision problems.

 The visual acuity test measures the distance at which your eyes can focus on far away objects.
 Visual Acuity is perhaps the test that people are most familiar with and it involves reading a chart with both eyes, then with one eye shut.

-A screening test that allows our doctor in Ottawa, IL to determine if you can see the full human spectrum of colors.
+A screening test that allows our doctor to determine if you can see the full human spectrum of colors.
 One important reason for this test is to ensure you are able to note the difference between traffic signal and sign colors for safe driving.

 We may perform an eye movement test to see how well your eyes can follow moving objects.
 In this test, the doctor will watch your eyes as you follow the trajectory of his finger moving slowly back and forth in front of your face.